Target Exam

 Explanation:

-The addition of unsymmetrical reagents to unsymmetrical alkene occurs in such a way that the negative part of the addendum goes to the carbon atom of the double bond which carries a higher number of hydrogen atoms is called as Anti-Markovnikov's rule or Kharasch effect.
+The rule that describes the addition of unsymmetrical reagents (like \(HX\), where \(X = Cl, Br, I\)) to unsymmetrical alkenes in the presence of a peroxide, such that the negative part of the addendum goes to the carbon atom of the double bond which carries a higher number of hydrogen atoms, is known as Anti-Markovnikov's rule (Kharasch effect).